Stratadox/HydrationMapping/README.md

 This module is part of the [Hydrate Module](https://github.com/Stratadox/Hydrate).

-The `Hydrate` package is an umbrella for several related packages.
+The `Hydrate` package is an umbrella for several hydration-related packages.
 Together, they form a powerful toolset for converting input data into an object structure.

 Although these package are designed to work together, they can also be used independently.
-The only hard dependencies of this module are a collections library and a set of packages dedicated only to interfaces.
+The only hard dependencies of this `HydrationMapping` module are a collections library and a set of packages dedicated only to interfaces.